Macx-Lio/MultiBot/README.md

   <tr>
     <td><img src="https://github.com/Macx-Lio/MultiBot/blob/main/Screenshots/Handout-00-Main-Control.png"></td>
     <td>
-      The horizontal button bar is the Main-Control.
+      The horizontal Buttonbar is the Main-Control.
       Commands from the Main-Control go to all bots in a Group or Raid.
       Differences in functionality are commented on in the tooltips.
     </td>